Finance-Hub/FinanceHub/README.md

-# Finance Lab
+## Welcome to the Finance Lab

-Repository for quantitative finance.
+This is a repository for quantitative finance and our mission is world domination.